livewire/livewire/docs/javascript.md

 ### Using `$wire` from scripts

-Another helpful feature of using `@script` for your JavaScript is that you automatically have access to your Liveiwre component's `$wire` object.
+Another helpful feature of using `@script` for your JavaScript is that you automatically have access to your Livewire component's `$wire` object.

 Here's an example of using a simple `setInterval` to refresh the component every 2 seconds (You could easily do this with [`wire:poll`](/docs/wire-poll), but it's a simple way to demonstrate the point):